StefanBondito/World-Happiness-Analysis/README.md

 5. Compare the models with their metrics (R-Square, MSE, MAE)

 ## Model
 We trained 3 models which are Linear Regression, Logistic Regression, Robust Regression  to find the best one.
+The model with the highest R-Square value and or lowest RMSE and MSE score would be considered as the perfect model.